AlexMPhil/Simple-Vehicle-Safety-and-Navigation-using-FPGA/README.md

-# Simple-ADAS-Navigation-using-DE0-Nano-and-Neo-6M
+# Simple-Vehicle-Safety-and-Navigation-using-FPGA
-Integrating the DE0Nano Evaluation Kit with a GPS sensor like Neo-6M for a crude ADAS application starting with accessing the GPS infomation accurately
+Integrating the DE0Nano Evaluation Kit with a Ultrasonic Sensor for car parking, fire sensor for emergency alarm and GPS sensor like Neo-6M for a crude ADAS application starting with accessing the GPS infomation accurately